KnowledgeBoat Logo

 Answer

 This cooperative society is called a Cooperative Farming Society (also known as an agricultural cooperative).
 It is a voluntary association of small farmers who join together to avail the benefits of large-scale mechanised farming.
-The small holdings of members are pooled together to carry on scientific agriculture.
+It helps in improving yield and reducing costs in the following ways:

 PrevNext